Over the past few months, Facebook has become more frustrating than ever for me.

 Create a plan to get out of debt.
 Tally it up and see how much you’re wasting on interest.
 Chances are, interest is eating away at the money you put toward your debt each month.
-If that’s the case, find out about refinancing with Lending Club or Credible.
+If that’s the case, find out about refinancing with Credible.

 2. Find Ways to Make More Money

 Use your TV time to work more hours.
 Ask your boss for additional duties, responsibilities, or hours.
 You can even try asking for a raise for work you’re already doing!

 Find another job, or take on a side hustle.
 There are lots of ways to make money that don’t even require you to leave the house!
 You can take surveys for cash with Survey Junkie or make money blogging.
 If you love meeting new people, try driving for Uber.

 3. Find Ways to Save More Money

 Dare to go against the grain by canceling your TV subscription.
-Sign up for an alternative to save money and still watch your favorite shows.
-Or, you can try the Roku Express or the Amazon Fire TV Stick, which can help you get about 25 different apps and channels.
+Sign up for an alternative, like Hulu, to save money and still watch your favorite shows.
+Or, you can try the Amazon Fire TV Stick, which can help you get about 25 different apps and channels.
 Canceling TV may sound like crazy talk.
 But, when you add up how much money you’ll save, you’ll think you’re crazy for not doing it sooner!

 Switch to a different wireless carrier, like Republic Wireless.
 It’s super cheap, with plans starting at just $5, but the service is still great.